DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Related Work

-However, similarly to DPS, such decoupled methods deviate from posterior sampling as defined in Eq.~\ref{eq:SDE:joint}, because they implicitly assume that the time-marginal distributions remain consistent with the true posterior given $\hat{\mathbf{x}}_0(\mathbf{x}_t)$—an assumption that does not hold in practice.
-In reality, the two stages function as separate generation and optimization procedures rather than components of a unified posterior sampler, limiting both the theoretical validity and computational efficiency of the framework.
-This motivates reinterpreting diffusion-based inverse problem solvers primarily as methods for optimizing $p(\mathbf{y}|\mathbf{x}_0)$ within a diffusion-generated solution space, providing a more accurate perspective for diffusion-based inference.
+However, similar to DPS, such decoupled methods deviate from posterior sampling as defined in~\cref{eq:SDE:joint}, because they implicitly assume that the time-marginal distributions remain consistent with the true posterior given $\hat{\mathbf{x}}_0(\mathbf{x}_t)$, which does not hold in practice.
+In reality, as we show below from Sec.~\ref{sec:method:4}, the two stages operate as separate generation and optimization procedures rather than components of a unified posterior sampler, limiting both the theoretical validity and computational efficiency of the framework.
+This observation motivates reinterpreting diffusion-based inverse problem solvers primarily as methods for optimizing $p(\mathbf{y}|\mathbf{x}_0)$ within a diffusion-generated solution space, offering a more accurate perspective on diffusion-based inference.